Level 2 - Intermediate Course

 PLEASE NOTE:

-We mostly use copper, for our beginner courses, but if you'd prefer to make your items in sterling silver, there is a surcharge for the silver.
-The price will be discussed the week before hand for each upcoming project project.
+We mostly use copper for our classes, but if you'd prefer to make your items in sterling silver - there is a surcharge for the silver.
+The surcharge will be discussed the week before any project.

 Age: 16+.
 Students under 18, will need a parents consent.